-403. All communications intended for the High Court should be addressed Mode of to the Registrar, unless they relate to case work in its appellate or revisional High Court jurisdiction in which case they should be addressed to the Deputy Registrar.
+403. All communications intended for the High Court should be addressed Mode of communication to the to the Registrar, unless they relate to case work in its appellate or revisional High Court jurisdiction in which case they should be addressed to the Deputy Registrar.
 For telegrams sent to the Registrar, the State Code Address "High Court" will be sufficient.